Amirabad Estate, Faridpur: Geography

 The estate's lands outside Faridpur were considerable.
-In 1923, the estate covered 4,000 sq km of territory in the Bengal Presidency.
+In 1923, the estate covered 4,000 km^{2} of territory in the Bengal Presidency.
 It was one of the ten largest estates in British Bengal with landholdings in Faridpur, Rajbari, Madaripur, Shariatpur, Gopalganj, Manikganj, Mymensingh, Pabna, Gazipur, Rangpur, Dacca, Calcutta and 24 Parganas.
 It also owned some landholdings in The Punjab region of North India and the Hejaz region of Arabia.
 The core property of the family was in the Faridpur and Rajbari regions, particularly along the banks of the Padma River (the main distributary of the Ganges).
 The estate covered extensive farmland and many deltaic islands.
 The estate measured 1 million acres by the time of its demise after the partition of India.
 It included parts of both East Bengal and West Bengal.
 According to the family historian Chowdhury Abd-Allah Quaseed, the estate covered 2.6% of the territory of Bangladesh and 1.65% of the territory of undivided Bengal.